Caterpillar Pesto Buns

 Caterpillar Buns

 Happy Almost Halloween!
 Just 10 days to go and may I offer you these creepy cute Caterpillar Pesto buns?
-A soft and fluffy milk bun dough encases basil pesto.
+A soft and fluffy milk bun bread dough encases basil pesto.
 This caterpillar bun recipe uses a clever cutting and rolling technique to create the stripes!

 These were a slight challenge for me because I am a bit repulsed by segmented creatures.
 Watching them move gives me the dry heaves but they were in theme with this year's Halloween party so I had to give these caterpillar buns a try.